 Such is the case with James Laberee of Medford, New Jersey.
 He was born with a life-threatening seizure disorder and was not expected to survive his first year.
 Overcoming the odds, James is now 18 years old.
 Despite his early setback, the teen is a world traveler and is mastering several languages.

 James has three older siblings.
-His parents, Peter and Rosemary, homeschooled their kids after mom “decided to apply my managerial skills to raising and teaching them myself.”
+His parents, Peter and Rosemary, homeschooled their children after mom “decided to apply my managerial skills to raising and teaching them myself.”

 When Baby James was born, he experienced up to 100 seizures per day and had to spend several weeks in the NICU.
 He was diagnosed with Malignant Migrating Partial Seizure Disorder of Infancy (MMPSI), a severe form of epilepsy that does not respond well to treatment.
 Here is a description of MMPSI from Epilepsy Action: